A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Bartlett Lodge

-One of very few lodges located within Algonquin Provincial Park, Bartlett offers various ways to stay, including two platformed glamping tents furnished with king-sized beds, fine linens and battery-operated lamps.
+One of the few lodges located within Algonquin Provincial Park, Bartlett offers various ways to stay, including two platformed glamping tents furnished with king-sized beds, fine linens and battery-operated lamps.

 Maximum occupancy is two adults per tent.
 Operates seasonally.